DCLucas95/Code-Refactor/README.md

 style.css	assets/css/style.css

-## Refactored Code
+## URL of Deployed Application
-Please visit the site hosted on GitHub Pages .
+Visit the site hosted on GitHub Pages https://dclucas95.github.io/Homework-Week-1---Code-Refactor/.

 ## Tools used
-GitHub - Code repository and page hosting via GitHub Pages Visual Studio Code - For editing and authoring code Git Bash - For pulling and pushing new code
+Visual Studio Code - For editing and authoring code Git Bash - For pulling and pushing new code
+GitHub - Code repository/ URL Hosted on Github.io